By Ed Staskus

-They were nauseated by a stomach-churning smell and ran away.
+They were nauseated by a stomach-churning smell and ran away fast and faster.

-“One of the boys peed his pants,” said John Gibson, a high-school freshman, who knew them all.
+“One of the boys peed his pants,” said John Gibson, who knew them all.
 “Their dog Rickie ran back home with his tail between his legs.”

 John Gibson didn’t run.
-He was a World War II veteran who helped guard Nazi war criminals at the Nuremberg trials, after serving with the 9th Infantry Division in the Battle of the Bulge.
+He was a World War II veteran who helped guard Nazi war criminals at the Nuremberg trials after serving with an infantry division in the Battle of the Bulge.
 He still lived in Flatwoods.
 He sold 12-inch Green Monster lanterns, thousands of them to curious passersby.
-He had them hand made in Marietta, Ohio by a ceramic artisan.
+He had them made in Marietta, Ohio by a ceramic artisan.
 Each piece was hand molded, fired, and painted.

 “I don’t believe in the Easter Bunny,” he said.
 “I don’t believe in Santa.
 And I really don’t believe in the Flatwoods Monster.
 But I do want to boost our community.
 If anybody knows how I could get a 26-foot fiberglass Green Monster statue made for Flatwoods, let me know.
 That would be a big draw, don’t you think?”

-When the day-trippers from Ohio asked, he gave them directions to the exact spot of what everybody agreed must have been a UFO incident, if it was anything at all.
+When the day-trippers from Ohio asked, he gave them directions to the exact spot of what everybody agreed had probably been a UFO incident, if it was anything at all.
 Oliver and Emma jumped into the back seat.
-It wasn’t far, on a hill on a nearby farm.
+It wasn’t far.
+It was on a hill on a nearby farm.
 The property owners were leery of the Green Monster’s popularity, and tourists were forbidden.
 They worried about city folk trampling their crops.
 “We’re sick and tired of hearing about that monster,” is what they said.
 There wasn’t anybody around, though, so Oliver and Emma walked up the hill, while their parents watched from below.

 Oliver stood where it all had happened.
-The sun was shining.
+The sun was shining in the blue sky.
+There was no creature with a red face hellzapoppin eyes savage claws and floating in the air like gravity didn’t matter.
 There was no eerie mist and no evil stench.
-There was no creature with a red face eyes like searchlights savage claws and floating like gravity didn’t matter.
-There was a strong smell of cow manure
+There was a strong smell of cow manure, though.

 They ran back to where their parents were waiting.